seilis/rpg-tools/README.md

-# RPG Map
+# RPG Tools
-A simple RPG map-maker program.

-rpgmap is a simple grid-based RPG map-maker program.
+Simple RPG helper tools for generating content for tabletop role-playing games.
+Currently rpgmap is the only available tool but more are planned:
+* Non-player character (NPC) generator
+* Town generator
+* World-map generator
+* ... (ideas welcome)

-This program currently has 3 implementations: one in C++, one in Python and one in Rust.
-I did this mostly as a test to see how similar the code would be when implementing using these languages.
+This program currently has 2 implementations: a primary one in Rust and a secondary one in Python.
+Initially, this was an implementation test to compare speed and code size.
+This is slowly going to migrate into an implementation in Rust and a Python wrapper library.

-Currently, the Rust implementation is the fastest.
+## RPG Map
+rpgmap is a grid-based map generator.
+This is the primary tool available right now.

 Example maps look like this: